CERTIFICATION AND COMMUNICATIONS COORDINATOR

 - Screening for this position will be based on an evaluation of each applicant’s education, experience, and professional accomplishments, which should be detailed in a cover letter, resume and transcripts (if applicable).

 - Cover letter, resume, and college transcripts must be sent via email to DNS Human Resources at: DNSJobs@milwaukee.gov by 4:45 p.m. on February 10, 2023.

 - Please indicate Certification and Communication Coordinator in the subject line of the email.

 - Questions relative to the selection process may be directed to DNS Human Resources by email at DNSJobs@milwaukee.gov

 - The City of Milwaukee reserves the right to invite only the most qualified applicants to participate in the selection process.

-- The selection process will be conducted as soon as practical after January 31, 2022.
+- The selection process will be conducted as soon as practical after the deadline date.

 - Receipt of application materials may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the needs of the City have been met.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.